g-udi/gaudi-bash/CONTRIBUTING.md

 * When opening a new issue in the issue tracker, please include information about which _Operating System_ you're using, and which version of _Bash_.
 * In many cases, it also makes sense to show which Bash-it plugins you are using.
-  This information can be obtained using `bash-it show plugins`.
+  This information can be obtained using `gaudi-bash show plugins`.
-* If the issue happens while loading Bash-it, please also include your `~/.bash_profile` or `~/.bashrc` file, as well as the install location of Bash-it (default should be `~/.bash_it`).
+* If the issue happens while loading Bash-it, please also include your `~/.bash_profile` or `~/.bashrc` file, as well as the install location of Bash-it (default should be `~/.gaudi_bash`).
 * When reporting a bug or requesting a new feature, consider providing a Pull Request that fixes the issue or can be used as a starting point for the new feature.
   Don't be afraid, most things aren't that complex...